 Regardless of what the age or species of your dog is, feeding frozen raw dog food to your pet can be very beneficial since it is full of enzymes and nutrients.
 However, before serving, these products need to be defrosted in the refrigerator.

 The process of dehydration is one of the oldest food preservation methods.
 Dehydration inhibits the growth of bacteria and moulds since it uses a slowly exposes the ingredients to air.
 The usage of low heat further removes the moisture content from the food.
 The heat applied may alter the texture, taste and nutrients in the food.
 During the dehydration process, some minerals and vitamins break down, thus retaining fewer nutrients when compared to frozen food.
 The texture of dehydrated food is more chewy and brittle than the original ingredients.

 Freeze-dried foods use a low-heat food preservation process.
 The raw food is frozen at first and once the moisture is removed with low heat, it is then sealed.
 Since the process itself acts as a preservative, nothing else is added.
 The low-heat process preserves most of the nutritional value and natural taste of the food.

 However, there are few minerals and vitamins which break down in the low-heat process.
 This means that when compared to fresh dog food, freeze-dried food retains less of nutritional value.

-Now that you are aware of the difference between the various raw food formats, don’t you think that choosing frozen raw food can be more beneficial to your pet?
+Now that you are aware of the difference between the various raw dog food varieties, don’t you think that choosing frozen raw food can be more beneficial to your pet?
 Quickly find a reputed natural dog food brand which specialises in offering high-quality frozen food.
 Time to feed your dog nutritional diet!